openquantumhardware/qick/docs/source/firmware/readouts/readout_v2.rst

   :depth: 2

-**axis_readout_v2** is the digital down-converter (DDC) IP that sits between the RFDC's ADC output and :doc:`/avg_buffer`.
+**axis_readout_v2** is the digital down-converter (DDC) IP that sits between the RFDC's ADC output and :doc:`avg_buffer`.
 It is the readout used on tProc-v1-style single-tone (non-multiplexed, non-PFB) readout channels.
 The module lives under ``firmware/ip/axis_readout_v2/`` and is exposed to Python through ``qick.drivers.readout.AxisReadoutV2``.